xpack/logger-ts/README.md

-For these cases, if the logger is created without a log level, it is set to a **preliminary state**, and **all log lines are stored in an internal buffer**, until the moment the log level is set, when the buffer is walked and the lines are processed.
+For these cases, if the logger is created without a log level, it is set to a **preliminary state**, and **all log lines are stored in an internal buffer**, until the log level is set, when the buffer is walked and the lines are processed.

 ### Constructor